maxammann/blog/content/posts/2022-01-06-network-filesytem-comparision/index.md

   Naively one would think that the only actions a file system would need are: Directory List, Create, Delete, Open, Write, Append, Read and Close.
 In fact, these are by far the most used ones.
 But there are also others which applications might require in order to work properly.
 There is for example the [fallocate](https://man7.org/linux/man-pages/man2/fallocate.2.html) system call which creates an empty file or arbitrary size instantly.
 There is also [flock](https://man7.org/linux/man-pages/man2/flock.2.html) which is able to lock files.

     Those features are not supported on every file system - especially not on network file systems.
 * **C5: Encryption**.
-The transport should of files over the network should be encrypted.
+The transport of files over the network should be encrypted.
 While traffic should be encrypted in LANs and WANs, encryption in WANs is essential.